populationgenomics/cuKING/README.md

 Hail's MatrixTable data layout is not well suited for the KING algorithm: KING compares genotypes pairwise, but a MatrixTable stores the genotypes of *all samples* at a locus in a block of memory.
 Effectively, `cuKING` therefore transposes the MatrixTable memory representation, enabling an efficient bit set based approach similar to [`somalier`](https://github.com/brentp/somalier), but on the GPU.

-Also inspired by `somalier`, IBS0 and IBS2 values are computed as well.
-This can be helpful to determine pedigree relationships.
-Note that `somalier` computes the "within-family" estimator, while `cuKING` matches Hail's "between-family" estimator.
+Also inspired by `somalier`, IBS0, IBS1, and IBS2 values are computed as well.
+This can be helpful for pedigree inference.
+Note that `somalier` computes the "within-family" estimator (scaled by a factor of two), while `cuKING` matches Hail's "between-family" estimator.

 ## Usage